 Duke University buses C1, C2 and C3 stop near us on Campus Drive or Alexander Street, within five minutes walking distance or less.
 During the school year, they run approximately every ten minutes.
 Please see schedules and routes at parking.duke.edu.
 During breaks, routes are combined and lengthened, and buses run less frequently.
 We do not recommend using the bus system during breaks.

 Severe Weather Cancellation

-If the University declares the Severe Weather Policy is in effect, our workshops will be cancelled and our buildings will be closed.
+If the University declares the Severe Weather Policy is in effect, our workshops will be canceled and our buildings will be closed.
 To determine if the severe weather policy is in force, please call 684-4636.
 Please note that media announcements about "classes at Duke" apply only to graduate and undergraduate classes - not to workshops at L&OD.
-Once our office is open again, we will promptly reschedule any cancelled workshops or transfer you to an upcoming session already on the calendar.
+Once our office is open again, we will promptly reschedule any canceled workshops or transfer you to an upcoming session already on the calendar.